iodapson/axum_workspace/docs/template.md

 N.B:
 Make sure to push the resulting `build.rs` file to source-control.

-5. Create a `.env` file inside member crate `axum_postgres_docker`'s root directory.
-You may use the following credentials as a starter template:
+5. Create a `.env` file inside member crate `axum_postgres_docker`'s root directory which would contain credentials for your app, such as your database url and server port address which would is accessed and used inside your `docker-compose.yml`

 ```.env
 POSTGRES_USR=postgres